mod-net/module-pallet/docs/archive/mcp-reference.md

         - The component is marked as complete.
         - The changes are recorded in git
     - A new component is selected and the process repeats until the application is complete.
-    - Inbetween components the orchrestration protocol is run to update its main progress schedule and task lists ensuring that development is sticking to is on track adjust contexts as needed.
+    - In between components the orchrestration protocol is run to update its main progress schedule and task lists ensuring that development is sticking to is on track adjust contexts as needed.

 8. **Development ends**:
     - The testing protocol is loaded and the product is tested  end to end ensuring it meets requirements and functionality was not missed.